 Or worse, have greasy hands?

-However, when it came to my attention that the scanner is bi-directional and could take commands and test relays at my command, I was wowed – and locked in, especially at the price point it was offered.
+However, when it came to my attention that the scanner is bi-directional and could take commands and test relays at my bidding, I was wowed – and locked in, especially at the price point it was offered.

-When the shipment arrived, it was as portable as expected and the small box had three things in it, properly cushioned: the scanner itself, a quick user guide, and a plastic warranty card.
+When the shipment arrived, it was as portable as expected, and the small box had three things in it, properly cushioned: the scanner itself, a quick user guide, and a plastic warranty card.

-Quietly, I wondered if this was the turning point and if going forward, I’d be interested in scanners relying on software and BlueTooth connections…
+Quietly, I wondered if this was the turning point and if going forward, I’d be interested in scanners relying on software and Bluetooth connections…

-…the price, to sweeten things up, was just a fraction of the cost of what a comparable code reader, running in a standalone fashion retailed for.
+…the price, to sweeten things up, was just a fraction of the cost of what a comparable code reader, running in a standalone fashion, retailed for.

 The issue was settled even before it started.